bgord/knowledge/README.md

 - Handle throwing error in a timer in an Express.js middleware
 - Pragma no-cache header
 - form.submit outside the form does not trigger onSubmit
+- Nullish coalescing assignment
+- Logical AND assignment
+- Logical OR assignment

 ### [mysql](mysql.md)
 - Show all tables